Euro shares, peripheral bonds feel election pressure

-LONDON European shares and peripheral bonds stuttered for the second day running on Tuesday, as political angst offset optimism over fresh support from the ECB, one of a handful of central banks still keeping loose monetary policy.
+LONDON European shares and peripheral bonds buckled for a second day running on Tuesday, as political angst offset optimism over fresh support from the ECB.

-U.S. stocks futures pointed to a subdued start, holding just off record highs, with the focus on whether minutes from the last Federal Reserve policy meeting due on Wednesday will give any hints on the likelihood and timing of rates rises.

-"There is no reason to buy, but no reason to sell either," said Emile Cardon, senior market economist at Rabobank.

 Coupled with recent disappointing growth data, the worry is that strong showings by Eurosceptic parties from Greece to France could derail domestic reforms.